Krokodyl/kessen-english/README.md

 The original town names are actual Japanese names mixed up.
 Such as ホッカ (Hokka) for 北海道 (Hokkaido), クフマシ (Kufumashi) for 福島 (Fukushima), サマイタ (Samita) for Saitama (埼玉) etc.<br/>
 Since the menus only allow 4 characters for each town (6 for the churches), I couldn't use all the original names.<br/>
-So I took the creative liberty to use common Japanese words (4 characters or shorter) for the towns:
+So I took the creative liberty to use common Japanese words (4 characters long) for the towns:

 Neko, Bara, Kaze, Sato, Nawa, Kono, Hebi, Yoko, Sora, Yama<br/>
 Rika, Yuki, Kumo, Jido, Wani, Taka, Kori, Saki, Kusa, Mado<br/>